 - Section 3.
-Before calling a town meeting, the Selectmen shall post notices of their intention in at least one public place in each precinct within the town ten days before the time for closing the warrant. - Section 4.
-One hundred (100) voters shall constitute a quorum at any town meeting, except that a quorum of one hundred fifty (150) voters is necessary to vote upon any appropriation of Five Thousand Dollars (\$5,000.00) or more. - Section 5.
+(Deleted Article 15 of April 22, 2019 Town Meeting: Approved by Attorney General September 26, 2019 Supplemental) - Section 4.
+The number of voters necessary to constitute a quorum at town meetings, except such parts of town meeting as are devoted exclusively to the election of town officers, shall be zero.
+(Article 14 of the April 24, 2017 Town Meeting; Approved by the Attorney General on August 8, 2017) - Section 5.
 The duties of the moderator, and the government of the town meeting, not specially provided for by law, shall be determined by the rules of practice contained in Robert's Rules of Order Revised (Seventy-Fifth Anniversary Edition) and Town Meeting Time, so far as they are adapted to the conditions and powers of the town.